maxmillian-woods/maxCoin/README.md

 # maxCoin
-MaxCoin- The only cryptocurrency you'll ever need
+The only cryptocurrency you'll ever need